mtkelleher/contigReport.github.io/README.md

 An input filename for the contig assembly in FASTA format is required.
 Argument for output filename is optional.

 ## Output
+The report is a text file that contains the number of contigs, total length in base pairs, largest contig, and N50 value.
 The default output filename is contigReport.txt.